LaundryMan-UAE/pollexor/README.md

   s.source           = { :git => "https://github.com/LaundryMan-UAE/pollexor.git", :tag => "2.0.2-J2Objc-2.6-4" }
 </code>

-Once checked in and tagged (don't forget to publish the tag), copy the commit hash from the tagged commit and paste this into the customer-ios/Podfile entry for Protobuf-Javanano.
+Once checked in and tagged (don't forget to publish the tag), copy the commit hash from the tagged commit and paste this into the customer-ios/Podfile entry for pollexor.

 Pollexor - Java Thumbor client by Square
 ========================================